pt-thao-1910/vn_dict_app/README.md

 We also use POS tagger to make sure the meaning have the correct word type (noun, verbs, etc.) based on the context sentence.

 ## Files structure:
-1/ modules: Python files containing all functions used
+1/ modules: Python files containing all functions used \n
-a. score_calc.py: functions to score all meanings based on keyword - context sentence
+a. score_calc.py: functions to score all meanings based on keyword - context sentence \n
-b. scrape_dict.py: functions to scrape the dictionary database 2/ pages:
+b. scrape_dict.py: functions to scrape the dictionary database \n 2/ pages:
 a.
 About.py:
 b.
 Analysis.py: